 ‘Fruitless’, ‘barren’: the implications are quite clear.
 And once we start to join the dots, we can invent a whole backstory for the Macbeths that rests on their absence of a family.

 The actor Louise Lombard, in a series of short videos made for the BBC in 2012, critiques interpretations that depict Lady Macbeth as some kind of ‘pantomime witch’ – like the BBC’s own 1970 production for its Play of the Month series, starring Eric Porter and Janet Suzman.
+La series of short videos on Macbeth made for the BBC in 2012.
+The actor Louise Lombard talks us through interpretations that depict Lady Macbeth as some kind of ‘pantomime witch’, like the BBC’s own 1970 production for its Play of the Month series, starring Eric Porter and Janet Suzman.
 Lombard argues that it’s more interesting to try to understand Lady Macbeth, rather than to condemn her.
-Her words about the baby, for example, ‘can be played as pure evil – as if she doesn’t care.
-But I think the Macbeths cared deeply about this baby.
-And I think understanding this baby helps me to understand Lady Macbeth.’
+In Lombard’s version, Lady Macbeth sees herself as the victim of some kind of cosmic injustice: in a society where the main role of a woman was to produce children, she has been unable to give her husband any living descendants.

 It’s a fascinating idea, and one that my students enjoyed exploring.
 In Lombard’s version, Lady Macbeth sees herself as the victim of some kind of cosmic injustice.
 In a society where the main role of a woman was to produce children, she has been unable to give her husband any living descendants.
 (And let’s not forget that Shakespeare’s audience, in the early seventeenth century, would have been finely attuned to the issues of inheritance, of bringing forth men-children in order to secure the line of succession.)
 Are Lady Macbeth’s actions fuelled by a desire to right these cosmic wrongs?